Once you have your overall plan, you need to break your work down into small, manageable tasks.

 Note down any problems or questions that arise as you go along.
 Think about how you will address these at the end of the session.

-Take a look at this example list to see how your study plan might look.
+Take a look at this example study plan to see how your plan might look.

 You can also use the Pomodoro Technique to break your time down into small chunks in order to organise your tasks.
-Watch this video for an overview of this useful technique.
+Watch a Pomodoro video for an overview of this useful technique.
 It can be especially helpful for organising your exam revision time.

 For more information on managing your time in the run up to exams, have a look at our revision planning pages.